-- Larceny-theft; The unlawful taking, carrying, leading or riding away of property from the possession or constructive possession of another.
-Constructive possession is the condition in which a person does not have physical custody or possession, but is in a position to exercise dominion or control over a thing. - Simple assault: An unlawful physical attack by one person upon another where the offender neither displays a weapon nor the victim suffers obvious severe or aggravated bodily injury, such as apparent broken bones, loss of teeth, possible internal injury, severe laceration or loss of consciousness. - Intimidation: Unlawfully placing another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack. - Destruction/damage/vandalism of property: Willfully or maliciously destroying, damaging, defacing, or otherwise injuring real or personal property without the consent of the owner or the person having custody or control of it.
+- Larceny-theft: The unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another.
+Constructive possession is the condition in which a person does not have physical custody or possession but is able to exercise dominion or control over a thing. - Simple assault: An unlawful physical attack by one person upon another where the offender neither displays a weapon nor the victim suffers obvious severe or aggravated bodily injury, such as apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness.

+- Intimidation: Unlawfully placing another person in reasonable fear of bodily harm using threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack. - Destruction/damage/vandalism of property: Willfully or maliciously destroying, damaging, defacing, or otherwise injuring real or personal property without the consent of the owner or the person having custody or control of it.

-The third category of crime statistics disclosed related to arrests and referrals for disciplinary action for violations of law relating to weapons, drugs or liquor.
+The third category of crime statistics disclosed related to arrests and referrals for disciplinary action for violations of law relating to weapons, drugs, or liquor.
 For this purpose, the following definitions apply:

-- Arrest: A person processed by arrest, citation or summons. - Referral for disciplinary action: The referral of any person to any official who initiates a disciplinary action of which a record is kept and which may result in the imposition of a sanction.
+- Arrest: A person processed by arrest, citation, or summons. - Referral for disciplinary action: The referral of any person to any official who initiates a disciplinary action of which a record is kept, and which may result in the imposition of a sanction.

-The statistical summary of the above crimes for each TBI campus over the past three calendar years follows:
+The statistical summary of the above crimes for each TBI campus over the past three calendar years as follows:

-2020 2021 2022
+2021 2022 2023

-MURDER/NON-NEGLIGENT MANSLAUGHTER
+MURDER/NON-NEGLIGENT MANSLAUGHTER -

 On Campus 0 0 0

 Public Property 0 0 0

 NEGLIGENT MANSLAUGHTER

 On Campus 0 0 0

 Public Property 0 0 0

 AGGRAVATED ASSAULT

 On Campus 0 0 0

-Public Property 3 10 7
+Public Property 10 7 0

 ARSON

 On Campus 0 0 0

-Public Property 0 0 0
+Public Property 0 0 1

-SEX OFFENSES, FORCIBLE
+SEX OFFENSES; FORCIBLE

 On Campus 0 0 0

-Public Property 0 0 0
+Public Property 0 0 1

 SEX OFFENSES, NON FORCIBLE

 On Campus 0 0 0

-Public Property 0 0 0
+Public Property 0 0 3

-· ·

 ROBBERY

 On Campus 0 0 0

-Public Property 1 8 13
+Public Property 10 7 0

 BURGLARY

 On Campus 0 0 0

-Public Property 0 0 7
+Public Property 0 7 2

 MOTOR VEHICLE THEFT

 On Campus 0 0 0

-Public Property 3 3 4
+Public Property 3 4 3

+ARRESTS:

-ARRESTS: LIQUOR LAW VIOLATIONS
+LIQUOR LAW VIOLATIONS

 On Campus 0 0 0

 Public Property 0 0 0

 DISCIPLINARY REFERRALS: LIQUOR LAW VIOLATIONS

 On Campus 0 0 0

 Public Property 0 0 0

+ARRESTS: 0 • 0

-ARRESTS: DRUG ABUSE VIOLATIONS
+DRUG ABUSE VIOLATIONS

 On Campus 0 0 0

-Public Property DISCIPLINARY REFERRALS: DRUG ABUSE VIOLATIONS 0 1 1
+Public Property 1 1 1

+DISCIPLINARY REFERRALS: 1 -

+DRUG ABUSE VIOLATIONS

 On Campus 0 0 0

-Public Property 4 3 0
+Public Property 3 0 0

-2020 2021 2022
+ARRESTS: - - 1 -

-ARRESTS: WEAPONS (Carrying, Possessing, Etc.)
+WEAPONS (Carrying, Possessing, etc.)

 On Campus 0 0 0

-Public Property 2 11 2
+Public Property 11 2 1

+DISCIPLINARY REFERRALS:

-DISCIPLINARY REFERRALS: WEAPONS (Carrying, Possessing, Etc.)
+WEAPONS (Carrying, Possessing, etc.)

 On Campus 0 0 0

 Public Property 0 0 0

 DOMESTIC VIOLENCE

 On Campus 0 0 0

-Public Property 2 1 7
+Public Property 1 7 4

 DATING VIOLENCE

 On Campus 0 0 0

-Public Property 2 1 5
+Public Property 1 5 3

 STALKING

 On Campus 0 0 0

-Public Property 0 2 0
+Public Property 2 0 0

-Notes:
+NOTES:

-- TBI does not have "on-campus student housing facilities" or "non-campus property." - One (1) hate crime was reported in 2022 on public property.
+- TBI does not have "on-campus housing facilities" or "non-campus property". - No hate crimes were reported in 2023 on campus or on public property.